 A Date with Destiny

 How did I get started?
 I was working in banking while attending graduate school for my M.B.A. in Finance.
 I had been thinking that wealth management might be a good career option because I was fascinated by investing and I wanted to do something that would help people.
-One night, I went on a date to a dinner party, hosted by a financial advisor who was a glamorous single woman named Sherry.
-Like the saying goes “you have to see it to be it”, and lucky for me, she hired me three weeks later.
+One night, I went on a date to a dinner party hosted by a financial advisor who was a glamorous single woman named Sherry.
+Like the saying goes, “you have to see it to be it,” and lucky for me, she hired me three weeks later.
 Over the years, I’ve been fortunate to work at some of the top financial firms in the world.

 The Power of a Plan

 Financial goals are no different than any other goals in life.
 If you have a written plan, you are much more likely to accomplish them.
 The sooner you start, the better.
 My first goal when I meet a prospective client is to listen to their story.
 When they become a client, I start by discovering what they think about risk, reward and other financial issues.
 I want to really understand where they’re coming from so I can develop a plan that helps them meet their goals and objectives.

 Since none of us sails through life exactly as expected, the financial plans we create are dynamic.
 Our plans must be adaptable.
 By testing out different “What If?” scenarios, I can help clients manage most situations.
 Most people find this process reassuring because a lot of their anxiety when circumstances suddenly change is about money more than anything else.
 The planning process allows clients to come up with options and test their likelihood of success.